-- The bigger the diameter of the pipe, the smaller the distance "A" you have set. - It is worse to be to close to the pipe than too far - recomended but never smaller.
-You can use bigger pipe diameter than - Mantain the turbine and pipe always alligned and centered.
+- The bigger the diameter of the pipe, the smaller the distance "A" you have set. - It is worse to be to close to the pipe than too far away. - Mantain the turbine and pipe always alligned and centered.
+You can use bigger pipe diameter than recomended but never smaller.